-This perspective is, however, an integral part of many Eastern cultures, including that of Japan, where the Pacific rim of fire provides constant reminders of the literal instability of the ground on which the local population stands.
-In this respect, the Anthropocene encourages a radical, temporally limited understanding of terroir, whereby wine is not the expression of an underlying, permanent identity, but rather of a momentary conjunction of geology, climate, culture, and of course vintage characteristics that in turn changes, as everything does, as the wine ages and matures.
+Furthermore, this perspective is an integral part of many Eastern cultures, including that of Japan, where the Pacific rim of fire provides constant reminders of the literal instability of the ground on which the local population stands.
+In this respect, the Anthropocene encourages a radical, temporally limited understanding of terroir, whereby wine is not the expression of an underlying, permanent identity, but rather an ephemeral conjunction of geology, climate, biology, culture, and, of course, vintage characteristics that in turn changes, as everything does, as the wine ages and matures.
 Everything flows, like wine, and this Heraclitean notion of terroir is therefore perhaps the one that is truest to the nature of wine itself.
-It is any case opposed to both terroir aristocratique as the guarantor of privilege and terroir paysan as the enduring cyclical repetition of a conjoined culture and nature.
+It is any case opposed in important ways to both terroir aristocratique as the guarantor of privilege and terroir paysan as the enduring cyclical repetition of a conjoined culture and nature.

-The eight intrinsic quality criteria of integrity, clarity, agreeability, variety, intensity, complexity, harmony, and typicity provide one framework for evaluating specific wines at a particular moment in time.
-However, as the above discussion of terroir underlined, wine is an ever-changing product, and many of the most highly valued wines are judged not only on their current quality, but also on their capacity to become even better with time.
+The eight intrinsic quality criteria of integrity, clarity, palatability, variety, intensity, complexity, harmony, and typicity provide one framework for evaluating specific wines at a particular moment in time.
+However, as emphasized by the above discussion of terroir, wine is an ever-changing product, and many of the most highly valued wines are judged not only on their current quality, but also on their capacity to become even better with time.
 This ninth quality characteristic can be described as a potential intrinsic quality, and it is called ageability.
-Ageability is highly prized by members of elite wine culture because ageable wines acquire an additional dimension of complexity and harmony once they are mature.
+Ageability is highly prized by members of elite wine culture, because ageable wines acquire an additional dimension of complexity and harmony once they are mature.
 Indeed, for many oenophiles, the enjoyment of a high-quality mature wine is the pinnacle of wine culture.

 Our intrinsic quality principles

-With regard to terroir, we highly value the diversity that arises from the various natural and cultural factors of wine production in different regions, and we do not doubt that the combination of these factors produces a certain individuality in such wines.
-Furthermore, the inclusion of cultural practices in the concept of terroir provides a welcome and indeed extremely important corrective to the opposition of culture and nature that characterizes Western thought and that in so many ways and contexts orphans us from Mother Earth.
+With regard to terroir, we highly value the diversity that arises from the various natural and cultural factors of wine production in different regions, and we do not doubt that the combination of these factors can produce a high degree of individuality in such wines.
+Furthermore, the inclusion of cultural practices in the concept of terroir provides a welcome and indeed extremely important corrective to the opposition of culture and nature that characterises Western thought and that in so many ways and contexts orphans us from Mother Earth.
 However, we disagree with the essentialist notion that terroir is an expression, across vintages, of a fundamental, permanent identity, whether geological, climatic, or cultural.
-Wine is the embodiment of fluidity and change, and it seems perverse to conceive of it as the opposite – as the incarnation of transcendent, immutable being – however tempting such an idea might be.
-This critique is especially relevant in the current period of rapid climatic changes brought about by the Anthropocene.
-Furthermore, the notion of an essential and invariable terroir arguably serves above all to attach monetary value to certain very specific geographical locations, and thus to naturalize and thereby perpetuate the enormous economic inequalities in the wine industry.
+Wine is the embodiment of fluidity and change, and it seems perverse to conceive of it as the opposite – as the monumental incarnation of transcendent, immutable being – however tempting such an idea might be.
+This critique is especially relevant in the current period of rapid climatic change brought about by the Anthropocene.
+Furthermore, the notion of an essential and invariable terroir arguably serves above all to attach monetary value to certain very specific geographical locations, and thus to naturalise and thereby perpetuate the enormous economic inequalities in the wine industry.
 We therefore maintain a healthy scepticism concerning the notion of terroir and especially the uses that its geographical element is put to.

 Ageability, on the other hand, is a characteristic that we value very highly.
-A wine that only reaches full maturity after 30 years or even longer not only displays a unique complexity and harmony, but is also an ultimate slow food product.
+A wine that only reaches full maturity after 30 years or even longer not only displays a unique complexity and harmony, but is also an ultimate slow product.
 As such, it encourages patience, deceleration, and an appreciation of the virtues of age, qualities that our current society would do well to cultivate more assiduously.
 Furthermore, ageability applies not only to wines that reach their peak after many years in bottle, but to all wines that go through a process of maturation, even if this is relatively short.
 This process is another expression of the fluid nature of wine.
-However, fewer and fewer wine drinkers have access to storage facilities that allow long-term aging, and winemakers are increasingly adept at producing wines that have a long aging potential, but that are also delicious when young.
+However, fewer and fewer wine drinkers have access to storage facilities that allow long-term aging and aged wines are becoming scarcer and more expensive on the retail market.
+On the other hand, winemakers are increasingly adept at producing wines that have a long aging potential, but that are also delicious when young.
 Ageability is thus a characteristic to be admired and valued, but it is not a sine qua non of high-quality wine.
 Thus, like typicity, we consider it a subordinate quality characteristic.

-The aim of the above brief description of intrinsic quality is simply to give an impression of the characteristics that we look for in the wines that we sell, and to provide a basis, within a particular philosophical framework, for both the discussion of the pleasures that wine can provide and the development of personal preferences.
-Thankfully, every wine drinker is different, and every consumer has a right to personal organoleptic preferences, however bizarre they may appear to others.
+The aim of the above necessarily brief description of intrinsic quality is simply to give an impression of the characteristics that we look for in the wines that we sell, and to provide a basis, within a particular philosophical framework, for both the discussion of the pleasures that wine can provide and the development of personal preferences.
+Thankfully, every wine drinker is different, and all consumers have a right to their personal tastes, however bizarre they may appear to others.
 Furthermore, no wine drinker is justified in looking down on another simply because the other cannot afford to purchase certain wines or is not interested enough in wine to become a connoisseur.
-A vinous philistine might rather invest time in reading Shakespeare, Schiller, or Proust; listening to Mozart, Tchaikovsky, or Bartok; or studying the paintings of Michelangelo, Vermeer, or Picasso.
+A vinous philistine might rather invest time in reading Dante, Jane Austen, or Maya Angelou; listening to Mozart, Clara Schumann, or Bartok; or studying the paintings of Michelangelo, Vermeer, or Georgia O’Keefe.
 Who, in this case, is the less cultured individual, and who is more likely to be trapped in a fetishizing or even addictive attachment to what is after all an agricultural product?
 Snobbism therefore has no place in the wine culture that we promote.
-On the contrary, we view wine as a way to create enriching connections, not only across the boundaries of time, place, and social groups but also between the individual and their better self, as the Argentinian author Jorge Luís Borges enigmatically suggests in the conclusion to his Soneto del Vino:
+On the contrary, we view wine as a way to create enriching connections, not only across the boundaries of time, place, and social groups, but also between the individual and their better self, as the Argentinian author Jorge Luís Borges enigmatically suggests in the conclusion to his Soneto del Vino: